LeetABit/Build/docs/CONTRIBUTING.md

 First of all, thank you for your interest in contributing to LeetABit.Build!
 This document explains what you need to know to get started.

 There are two main ways to contribute to the project.
 First one is to create an issue with a bug report, feature request or simply a question about the project.
-The second one is to submit a code cahnge via pull request.
+The second one is to submit a code change via pull request.

 ### Creating issue submissions